MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-filter-objects/update-a-filters-definition.md

 1. Commit the changeset using `POST /api/model/changesets/{changesetId}/commit`
 1. Delete the changeset using `DELETE /api/model/changesets/{changesetId}`

 You want to update the definition of the "Year > 2015" filter and rename it to "Year > 2020".
-The filter is in the Strategy Tutorial project.
+The filter is in the MicroStrategy Tutorial project.
 The object ID of the filter is 8018C24FEBC4406CB9E36838C01C82D1.
 The project ID is B7CA92F04B9FAE8D941C3E9B7E0CD754

 :::info